 More than a decade after the worst global financial crisis since the Great Depression, the U.S. economy now sits high amid a period of low unemployment and low inflation.
 In an October speech, Jerome H. Powell, the Federal Reserve chairman, touted economic forecasts as having a “remarkably positive outlook.”
 Still, many shippers and businesses are uncertain how the path to sustainable growth will look as numerous challenges to supply chains persist.

-Topics: International Industry News Retail Trucking
+Topics: International Retail

 2 min read